p2pu/course-in-a-box/modules/week-3/_posts/2017-01-13-GoingLive.md

 7. Click on the link there.
 It of course will not work since we have not placed an `index.html` file in the root directory of the repo.
 Instead you should see a GitHub “404 error page”.
 8. We simply need to add the directory where our new `index.html` file lives in our repo.
 Select the URL in the address bar, and add `week-3-hw/` to the end of the address.
 This should open up your `index.html` page at an address that looks like `https://yourusername.github.io/341-work/week-3-hw/`. ![Live WebPage](../imgs/gh_liveWebPage.png)

-For all most of the future pages you will write for homework, the URL will be `https://yourusername.github.io/341-work/` + the directory where you are placing that weeks homework assignments.
+For all most of the future pages you will write for homework, the URL will be `https://yourusername.github.io/341-work/` + `the-directory` where you are placing that weeks homework assignments.